 - Building maintenance

-The training programs provide the inmates with transferable skills that they can draw on when they re-enter their communities.
+The training programs provide incarcerated people with transferable skills that they can draw on when they re-enter their communities.

-Opportunities for Prevention and Treatment Interventions for Offenders Needing Support (OPTIONS) provides substance-use disorder treatment to inmates in intensive housing units.
+Opportunities for Prevention and Treatment Interventions for Offenders Needing Support (OPTIONS) provides substance-use disorder treatment to incarcerated people in intensive housing units.

 OPTIONS has a partnership with Temple University for the Inside/Out program.
 In this program, OPTIONS participants are paired with Temple University students in a for-credit class.
-Inmates participating in this program complete all the same assignments as university students.
+Incarcerated people participating in this program complete all the same assignments as university students.